-All photos and videos taken for The Fromeside Benefice of Churches should be stored securely on devices belonging to the Benefice Council or PCC.
+All photos and videos taken for The Fromeside Benefice of Churches should be stored securely on devices belonging to PCC.
 No photo or video should be left stored on personal photography or videography equipment.

 No photo will be taken, shared or used for any purpose which shows a child in any state of undress.